arpg-sophisticated/ar-tu-do/ros_ws/toad.md

 Please ensure, that you're allowed to sudo.

 Arguments:
-* force - this will ommit the check of the correct system and force installation
+* force - this will ommit the check of the correct system and force installation in Ubuntu 18.04 mode

 ### toad.sh init ide